Replacement player

 In professional sports, a replacement player is an athlete who is not a member of the league's players association and plays during a labor dispute such as a strike or lockout, serving as a strikebreaker.

+Replacements related to strikes are mostly a North American phenomenon, since players in many other countries do not have league-wide collective salary bargaining (instead bargaining only with the club they are contracted to, and most commonly on an individual basis).
+A strike did however happen in the 2011–12 La Liga season in Spain, but no replacement teams were set up.

+Elsewhere, replacement teams can occasionally happen through, among other things, illness breakouts (especially COVID-19) and aviation accidents.

 Instances of replacement players

 National Football League – 1987

 The National Football League Players Association (NFLPA) went on strike in 1987, and the owners brought in replacement players to continue the season.
 After three weeks, many of the players on strike returned, weakening the union's position.

 Major League Baseball – 1995

 In 1994, the Major League Baseball Players Association (MLBPA) went on strike.
 Spring training in 1995 started with replacement players.
 However, the dispute was settled before regular season games were played.
 Players who agreed to serve as replacement players were subsequently blacklisted by the MLBPA.

 United States men's national soccer team – 2005

 In 2005, a labor conflict between the United States Soccer Federation and its players led to United States men's national soccer team players not reporting to camp in advance of qualification for the 2006 World Cup.
 The camp was made up of replacement players from the Major Indoor Soccer League and the lower-division United Soccer Leagues.
 The two sides came to an agreement before any matches were played.